Berrie89/Bash-Scripting/README.md

 # Bash-Scripting
+Bash script is a sequence of commands or instructions that are executed by the shell program line by line.
+Bash scripting allows you to automate repititive tasks and processes
 ## Objective
 The objective of this project is to create a bash script that generates a multiplication table for a number entered by the user.
 For this project I used loops, user input and conditional logic.
 ## Project Description